 - Automatic non-employee director awards and limitation on non-employee director compensation.
 The 2018 Plan contains provisions that call for automatic, non-discretionary grants to the non-employee members of our Board.
-In addition, the maximum amount of cash compensation that may be payable to any non-employee director shall not exceed \$150,000 per year (subject to exceptions under extraordinary circumstances, where the non-employee director receiving any compensation in excess of such limit may not participate in the decision to award such compensation). - Restrictions on dividends.
-The 2018 Plan provides that (i) no dividends or dividend equivalents may be paid with respect to any shares of our common stock subject to an award before the date such shares have vested, (ii) any dividends or dividend equivalents that are credited with respect to any such shares will be subject to all of the terms and conditions applicable to such shares under the terms of the applicable award agreement (including any vesting conditions), and (iii) any dividends or dividend equivalents that are credited with respect to any such shares will be forfeited to us on the date such shares are forfeited to or repurchased by us due to a failure to vest.
+In addition, the maximum amount of cash compensation that may be payable to any nonemployee director shall not exceed \$150,000 per year (subject to exceptions under extraordinary circumstances, where the non-employee director receiving any compensation in excess of such limit may not participate in the decision to award such compensation). - Restrictions on dividends.
+The 2018 Plan provides that (i) no dividends or dividend equivalents may be paid with respect to any shares of our common stock subject to an award before the date such shares have vested, (ii) any dividends or dividend equivalents that are credited with respect to any such shares will be subject to all of the terms and conditions applicable to such shares under the terms of the applicable award agreement (including any vesting conditions), and (iii) any dividends or dividend equivalents that are credited with respect to any such shares are forfeited to or repurchased by us due to a failure to vest.